 • Two mobile clinics, visiting smaller towns, villages and rural communities in six provinces.

 A new programme of community development is also underway, helping to change owners’ attitudes and practices to prevent avoidable problems for their animals.
-SPANA Zimbabwe is now aiming to establish an education programme for children.
-Our two vets will go into local schools during the mobile clinic visits to teach the children about animal behaviour and welfare.
+SPANA Zimbabwe is reaching more than 2,000 students through our programmes to date.

 MEET THE VET: Dr Erick Mutizhe